-- People may feel frequent anxiety, embarrassment or shame in ordinary social situations
+- Feelings of anxiety, embarrassment, or shame in ordinary social situations

-- Panic attacks, trembling, and crying may be common in social settings
+- Trembling, stammering, or crying in social settings

 - Avoidance of activities like attending class, job hunting, shopping, using public restrooms, going to parties, and dating